The Adventures of Jimmy Neutron, Boy Genius: Animation

 DNA Productions retooled their pipeline when moving from the film to the TV series, to reuse assets for the episodes.
-Some of the programming team at the studio programmed a special code that allowed the animators to animate scenes in Maya, which can then be rendered in Lightwave.
+Some of the programming team at the studio programmed a special code that allowed the animators to animate scenes in Alias Maya, which can then be rendered in Lightwave.
 This helped the team keep up with the deadline and avoid going over budget.

 Possible reboot

-In 2016, director John A. Davis has stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.
+In 2016, Davis stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.

 When asked about a reboot in 2020, Rob Paulsen stated, "Well, I've got to tell you, man.
 I go all over the world when we don't have the coronavirus, and people love Carl.
 They love Carl.
 I don't think it would be a bad thing at all to reboot Jimmy Neutron.
 I think that's one of those shows that a lot of people would love to see again.
 It was very good.
 Really smart.
 That wouldn't surprise me."

 In 2025, screenwriter Adam Pava unveiled that a potential new film project based on the character was in the works since December 2023.